-In Melancholy Negro (1936), Henry Thomas’s long torso and limbs are accentuated and the tilt of the head and the open arms and hands suggest a passive gentleness, the gold background accentuating the sensual rendering of the model’s skin.
+In Melancholy Man (1936), Henry Thomas's long torso and limbs are accentuated and the tilt of the head and the open arms and hands suggest a passive gentleness, the gold background accentuating the sensual rendering of the model's skin.
 The blue strip at the left gives depth to the painting and makes solid the figure in space.
-This feminised, languorous portrayal of a black male hints at Philpot seeing black men as ‘other’, onto which he could project a coded homoeroticism otherwise difficult in the censorial society of the 1930s.
+This feminised, languorous portrayal of a black male hints at Philpot seeing black men as 'other', onto which he could project a coded homoeroticism otherwise difficult in the censorial society of the 1930s.

 Living at a time when homosexuality was a criminal offence, Philpot was never explicit about his sexuality.
 He had a long relationship with Vivian Forbes whom he had met in the Royal Fusiliers around 1914 and from 1923 to 1935 they intermittently shared a home and studio at Lansdowne House in London.
 Forbes had been a businessman in Egypt but, encouraged by Philpot, he became an artist, exhibiting at the Royal Academy and elsewhere throughout the 1920s.
 During the 1930s Philpot suffered from high blood pressure and breathing difficulties and he spent the summer of 1937 on convalescence in France with Forbes.
 On 18th December that year, Philpot collapsed suddenly in London and died of a brain haemorrhage.
-Forbes committed suicide the following day.
+Forbes took his own life the following day.

 Nicola Coleby, Partnerships & Development Manager, and Jenny Lund, Curator of Fine Art at Royal Pavilion & Museums, Brighton & Hove